TheLogicMaster/jewelthief/README.md

 This project is a remake of the legendary Jewel Thief game from 1991 for Android and Desktop using the [libGDX framework](https://github.com/libgdx/libgdx).

-You can follow my development blog on http://goo.gl/KvKHze for the latest news on this and other projects of mine.
+You can follow my <a href="https://goo.gl/U0x1Fy">development blog</a> for the latest news on this and other projects of mine.

 ***